marwa4/FPGA_Modulation/readme.md

 For example, the representation of the decimal value "1" in binary would normally be "001" and "2" would be "010".
 In Gray code, these values are represented as "001" and "011".
 That way, incrementing a value from 1 to 2 requires only one bit to change, instead of two.

-In what follow, we will focus on 4-QAM modulation with Gray coding.
+In what follow, we will focus on 4-QAM (or Quadrature phase shift keying QPSK) modulation with Gray coding.
 In this case, the constellation diagram for Gray-coded 4-QAM is shown in figure bellow.

  ![](Figures/QPSK_Gray_Coded.png)